flowdy/FlowgencyTM/README.md

  4. In FlowgencyTM terms, priority is just one of several urgency dimensions, albeit the only that is directly entered and adjustable afterwards.
 The software distinguishes four other that depend on time:

-   * How near the due date has approached,
+   * How close the due date has approached,

    * how much time has elapsed in relation to how much expenditure you have checked as done,